Te Mato Vai: PACl on Trial.

 -Improved water will soon flow through our new water supply system.

 Cook Islands Government Release in Cook Islands News, 30 Nov 2019.

 In 2014, Watercare New Zealand established a laboratory facility in Rarotonga to test raw/source water quality at the (then) 12 water intakes.

 It is evident in the results that apparent and true colour increases during a rainfall event.
 A form of treatment to remove colour from the raw water would be required e.g. coagulation, or there needs to be the ability to divert any water that does not meet the required standard.

 Cultural preference (as evidenced by technical reports, household surveys, public consultation, etc.) is for non-chemical water treatment methods.
-One treatment method identified by Watercare is to ‘divert any water that does not meet the required [clarity] standard’ — diversion does not require the use of coagulation chemicals.
+A method identified by Watercare is to ‘divert any water that does not meet the required [clarity] standard’ — diversion systems do not require the use of coagulation chemicals.

 The three flow conditions that impact on water quality are described in the Watercare report as dry weather, wet weather, and after rain.

 In addition it can be argued that baseline data is also required on stream chemistry in sustained dry conditions; times of low-, or no-rainfall where the streams are feed only by ground water.

 TVOM: To confirm — there is no intent to collect control data on the effectiveness of the new Te Mato Vai treatment system prior to commencing the operational use of PACl?

 GHD: The TMV system is designed to reliably achieve WHO potable water standards, under a wide range of current and future site conditions.
 The Watercare data already provided was sufficient to inform design to achieve this standard — there is no other ‘baseline’ data.